1. Methodology background

 3. Important points

-• Productivity estimates included in this article are multi-factor productivity estimates as opposed to labour productivity estimates (a single factor productivity measure), and so are not comparable with our headline measures of whole-economy labour productivity.
-For more information on how to compare the measures of productivity, see our Sources and methods for public service productivity estimates methodology article.
+Productivity estimates included in this article are multi-factor productivity estimates as opposed to labour productivity estimates (a single factor productivity measure), and are not comparable with our headline measures of whole-economy labour productivity.
+More information can be found in our How to compare and interpret ONS productivity measures methodology.

 Nôl i'r tabl cynnwys